Table of Contents

 Do I Need An HVAC Certification in Colorado?

 Colorado is among a handful of states that doesn’t require licensing for those working in HVACR.
 But it’s still important to be mindful of a number of related issues and fields before you venture too far into a project.
+It's also important to know that having an HVAC certification will only help you in your career even if it isn't required.

 It’s important to note that the HVACR field in Colorado is expected to grow rapidly - around 13.6% - during the next decade.
 An HVAC contractor on average earns about $45,000, with a starting hourly wage around $16.57 an hour.
 At the top end of the school, you could expect $36.84 hourly.